TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/TypesOfThreats/Index.rst

 disclosure and so called "security by obscurity".
 Latter means, that system administrators or developers try to protect their infrastructure or software by hiding or obscuring it.
-An example would be to not reveal that TYPO3 is used as the content management system or a specific version of TYPO3 is used.
-Security experts say, that "security by obscurity" is not security, simply because it does not solve the root of a problem (e.g. a security vulnerability) but tries to obscure the facts only.
+An example would be to not reveal that `TYPO3`:pn: is used as the content management system or a specific version of `TYPO3`:pn: is used.
+Security experts say, that "security by obscurity" is not security, simply because it does not solve the root of a problem (for example a security vulnerability) but tries to obscure the facts only.

 .. index:: pair: Security; Identity theft